Sexism: Suffrage and politics

 Gender has been used as a tool for discrimination against women in the political sphere.
 Women's suffrage was not achieved until 1893, when New Zealand was the first country to grant women the right to vote.
 Saudi Arabia is the most recent country, as of August 2015, to extend the right to vote to women in 2011.
 Some Western countries allowed women the right to vote only relatively recently.
 Swiss women gained the right to vote in federal elections in 1971, and Appenzell Innerrhoden became the last canton to grant women the right to vote on local issues in 1991, when it was forced to do so by the Federal Supreme Court of Switzerland.
 French women were granted the right to vote in 1944.
 In Greece, women obtained the right to vote in 1952.
 In Liechtenstein, women obtained the right to vote in 1984, through the women's suffrage referendum of 1984.

 While almost every woman today has the right to vote, there is still progress to be made for women in politics.
 Studies have shown that in several democracies including Australia, Canada, and the United States, women are still represented using gender stereotypes in the press.
 Multiple authors have shown that gender differences in the media are less evident today than they used to be in the 1980s, but are still present.
 Certain issues (e.g., education) are likely to be linked with female candidates, while other issues (e.g., taxes) are likely to be linked with male candidates.
 In addition, there is more emphasis on female candidates' personal qualities, such as their appearance and their personality, as females are portrayed as emotional and dependent.

-There is a widespread imbalance of lawmaking power between men and women.
-The ratio of women to men in legislatures is used as a measure of gender equality in the United Nations' Gender Empowerment Measure and its newer incarnation the Gender Inequality Index.
-Speaking about China, Lanyan Chen stated that, since men more than women serve as the gatekeepers of policy making, this may lead to women's needs not being properly represented.
-In this sense, the inequality in lawmaking power also causes gender discrimination.